 - Use good posture.
 Hold your head up and shoulders back. - Keep your movements slow and smooth.
 Check your balance. - Get plenty of rest.
-Using a walker or crutches is harder and riskier when you are tired. - Make sure the tips of the walker feet or crutches are clean and dry. - Always hold onto the handgrips on the side of the walker, never the front crossbars. - Avoid loose rugs or wet spots on the floor or any slippery surfaces. - Be careful on uneven, wet, or icy sidewalks.
+Using a walker or crutches is harder and riskier when you are tired. - Make sure the tips of the walker feet or crutches are clean and dry. - Always hold onto the handgrips on the side of the walker, never the front crossbars.

+• Be careful on uneven, wet, or icy sidewalks.